iter8-tools/iter8/doc_files/iter8_bookinfo_istio.md

 The dashboard screenshots above show that traffic to the canary version (_reviews-v5_) is quickly interrupted.
 Also, while the _reviews-v5_ latency is way below the threshold of 0.2 seconds we defined in the latency success criterion, its error rate is 100%, i.e., it generates errors for every single request it processes.
 That does not meet the error-rate success criterion we defined, which specified that the canary's error rate must be within 2% of that of the baseline (_reviews-v3_) version.
 According to the dashboard, _reviews-v3_ produced no errors at all.

-## Part 4: Canary rollout on an edge service
+## Part 4: Canary release for an edge service

-Up to now, we have demonstrated on doing a canary rollout for an in-cluster service.
-Iter8 can help you do canary analysis on an edge service on kubernetes as well.
+Up to now, we have demonstrated rolling out a new version of an internal service.
+In this part of the tutorial we will show you how to use _iter8_ to perform a canary analysis for an edge service.
+By edge service we mean one that is exposed to users and services outside the Kubernetes cluster where it runs.
+In the case of the Bookinfo sample application we use in the tutorial, the _productpage_ service is the edge service.

-### Expose a service with Kubernetes Ingress
+### Edge service exposed using Kubernetes Ingress

-If you expose your service with [Kubernetes Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/), then you do not take extra actions.
-Simply providing the internal service and deployment names to iter8 spec as stated above would be sufficient.
+If you expose your edge service using [Kubernetes Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/), you do not need anything special.
+The `Experiment` object you will need to create will be similar to the ones you saw in the previous parts of this tutorial.

-### Expose a service with Istio VirtualService and Gateway
+### Edge service exposed using Istio's VirtualService and Gateway

-Istio enables service exposure using VirtualService and Gateway.
-VirtualService defines the mapping from an external hostname to an internal service, and binds that to a specific gateway.
-The _productpage_ service in the _bookinfo_ example provides a paradigm for such a usage.
+An edge service can also be exposed using Istio's VirtualService and Gateway.
+To remind you, after we deployed Bookinfo [in Part 1 of the tutorial](#Part-1-Successful-canary-release-_reviews-v2_-to-_reviews-v3_), we exposed the _productpage_ service by creating an Istio Gateway and Virtual Service.
+The VirtualService defines the mapping from an external hostname to an internal service, and binds that to a specific gateway.

-Just give you a reminder that the _bookinfo_ `VirtualService` exposes service _productpage_ outside of a cluster through `Gateway` _bookinfo-gateway_.
-Here are their definitions:
+We defined _productpage_'s VirtualService and Gateway before using the file `iter8-controller/doc/tutorials/istio/bookinfo/bookinfo-gateway.yaml`, which looks like this:

 ```yaml
 apiVersion: networking.istio.io/v1alpha3